skylee03/clojask-website/content/md/posts/API.md

   Theoretically speaking, it supports dataset larger than memory to infinity!

 - **All native types**
-  All the datatypes used to store data is native Clojure (or Java) types!
+  All the datatypes used to store data are native Clojure (or Java) types!

 - **From file to file**
-  Integrate IO inside the dataframe.
+  IO mechanisms are integrated into the dataframe.
 No need to write your own read-in and output functions!

 - **Distributed (coming soon)**
   Most operations could be distributed to different computers in a clusters.
-See the principle in [Onyx](http://www.onyxplatform.org/)  <br>
+Read about the principle in [Onyx](http://www.onyxplatform.org/).  <br>

 - **Lazy operations**
   Some operations will not be executed immediately.
-Dataframe will intelligently pipeline the operations altogether in computation.
+They are stacked in the pipeline which will be optimised for performance when it comes to the final computation step.

 ---

 ### Basic Information

-- Most operations to the dataframe is performed lazily and all at once with `compute` except `sort ` and `join`.
+- Most dataframe manipulation operations are performed lazily (except `sort` and `join`).
+They will be executed all at once when `compute` is called.
-- The dataframe process the data in rows, ie one row in one vector.
+- The dataframe traverses the data in rows, with each row represented by a vector.
-- The input dataframe can be larger than memory in size.
+- The size of the input dataframe can be larger than the size of available memory in the machine.
-- By default, all columns have the same type: string.
-You are allowed to set its type, with our predefined type keywords.
+- By default, all columns are assigned with the data type `string` when the dataframe is first imported.
+You are allowed to change its type using our predefined type keywords.

 ---